Frequently Asked Questions about Kickers Soccer Club

 Uniforms are an additional expense.
-We aim to use the same uniform for a minimum of 3 years.
-The uniform cost approximately $100.
-Training t-shirts cost $10.
+We aim to use the same uniform for 2 years.
+The uniform cost approximately $150.
 Uniforms come from PUMA and are ordered via www.soccer.com.
 PUMA provides each family a heavy discount on the uniform.

 Q: Do you provide financial assistance?